 Truck Accident FAQ

-Gets the Facts from Lexington Truck Accident Lawyers
+Gets the Facts from A Lexington Truck Accident Lawyer

 No one is prepared for the chaos and confusion that can follow preventable auto accidents, especially those involving commercial trucks.
-Due to the unique nature of truck accident cases, as well as the greater potential for serious injuries, victims harmed in these wrecks often have many questions when initiating civil legal action that can allow them to secure justice and the financial compensation they need.
+Due to the unique nature of truck accident cases, as well as the greater potential for serious injuries, victims harmed in these wrecks often have many questions when initiating civil legal action.

 At Goeing Goeing & McQuinn PLLC, our Lexington personal injury lawyers have helped clients across Kentucky recover millions of dollars in compensation following preventable wrecks.
 Our attorneys have the experience and resources to handle tough accident cases, as well as the compassion and commitment to ensure our clients are always our number one priority.
 We have seen numerous trucking accident cases caused by negligent truckers racing along the I-75, right through Lexington, so we know the devastation that can be the result of such recklessness.

 If you or your loved one has been hurt in a wreck involving a commercial truck or tractor-trailer, we encourage you to discuss the unique facts of your case personally with a member of our team.
 If you’re still unsure about your rights and the legal process ahead, take a moment to get the facts by reading some of the most frequently asked questions we hear from accident victims.

 Do I have a truck accident case?

 Whether or not you have valid grounds to pursue a personal injury claim following a truck accident, or a wrongful death claim, will depend on the unique facts surrounding your accident and whether they meet legal elements required of civil torts, or claims that allege negligence.
 These claims focus on a few important factors: